▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Physical characteristics

 It is a big cat, strong and muscular.
 The head it's big and round, the males have the jaws more developed and wide.
 The snout It is square and the nose is wide.
 The ears are large, with tufts of hair long in the tips and along the inner edge.
-The eyes they are large, almond-shaped, its color varies between green and gold (they can be blue in the color of “snow”).
+The eyes they are large, almond-shaped, its color varies between green and gold (They can be blue in the colors of "snow").
 The neck he is thick and muscular, strong and muscular body, straight and with a very powerful lower train.
 The legs they are strong and straight, the feet large with tufts of hair between the fingers.
 The tail is short or may not be.

 They can be short or long hair, its fur is soft to the touch.
 You can have three types of patterns in the drawing of his fur: